 Riders may choose to start during one of eight start time windows: 3:30am-3:44am (with lights), 3:45am-3:59am (with lights), 4:00am-4:14am (with lights), 4:15am-4:29am (with lights), 4:30am-5:04am (with lights), 5:05am-5:14am (lights not required), 5:15am-5:29am (lights not required), 5:30am-5:44am (lights not required).

-There are eleven rest stops and water stops (three are visited twice) plus an optional lunch stop.
-You must reach each of these locations between its listed opening and closing times in order to collect credit for all 8 passes.
+There are regular rest stops plus an optional lunch stop.
+You must reach each of the turn-around points and each support location between its listed opening and closing times in order to collect credit for all 8 passes.
 Riders headed towards a closed location will be turned around and directed to the next open location (or must wait before proceeding to a not-yet-opened location).
 The event will be open for 19 hours and 30 minutes.
 All riders must check in at the finish by 11:15pm.

 If you are sagged to the start or sagged forward on the course at any time you will lose the corresponding pass credit.
 Anyone who refuses to abide by the rules or the instructions of CHP, County Sheriff, or ride officials will lose all ride credit and be listed as DQ.
 These rules are in place to ensure the safety of all participants and to satisfy the requirements of county and state agencies.